Rowanvale Books

 But it’s not just for them…

 Children who don’t fall into these categories deserve, and need, to read these kinds of books too.
 Children are by nature very curious, and it is important that we allow them to read and learn about everyone in society.
-It helps them develop empathy and inclusivity--traits which will carry them well throughout life and help raise kind, open-minded individuals who contribute to their community and stand with the struggles of their minority group friends, family and colleagues.
+It helps them develop empathy and inclusivity; traits which will carry them well throughout life and help raise kind, open-minded individuals who contribute to their community and support others impacted by the issues faced by minorities.

 Reading and learning is where these seminal qualities begin, and it is so important we start this education young so that the next generation is raised to be better than ever before!
 A great example of a children’s book that teaches kindness and inclusivity is Simone Randall’s Sparkle The Fly, published with us here at Rowanvale!